mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 # [DC Power Flow](@id DCPowerFlowManual)
-To perform the DC power flow, we first need to have the `PowerSystem` type that has been created with the DC model.
-Following that, we can construct the power flow model encapsulated within the `DcPowerFlow` type by employing the following function:
+Performing DC power flow first requires the `PowerSystem` type that has been created with the DC model.
+The power flow model encapsulated within the `DcPowerFlow` type can then be constructed using the following function:
 * [`dcPowerFlow`](@ref dcPowerFlow).

 ---